zggl404/ace-compiler/README.md

 *Let us begin by noting that performing artifact evaluation for FHE compilation, especially for encrypted inference, is challenging due to the substantial computing resources and significant running times required.*

-It is essential to emphasize that FHE remains up to 10,000 times slower than unencrypted computation, even for small machine learning models.
-To generate Figures 7-8 and Tables 4-6, the process will take **approximately 48 hours**.
+It is important to highlight that FHE remains significantly slower—by up to **10,000×**—compared to unencrypted computation, even for relatively small machine learning models.
+Generating the results shown in **Figures 7–8** and **Tables 4–6** takes approximately **48 hours**.

-To facilitate artifact evaluation, we provide detailed steps, environment setup, and execution guidelines to ensure that the findings of our research can be independently verified.
+To support artifact evaluation, we provide detailed instructions, including environment setup and execution guidelines, to ensure that our research findings can be independently verified.

 **Hardware Setup:**
 - Intel Xeon Platinum 8369B CPU @ 2.70 GHz
 - 512 GB memory
+- 40 GB free disk space

 **Software Requirements:**
+- x86_64 Linux (64-bit) with Docker enabled
-- Detailed in the [*Dockerfile*]__(https://anonymous.4open.science/r/mkr_artifact/Dockerfile)__ for Docker container version __25.0.1__
+- Detailed in the [*Dockerfile*](https://anonymous.4open.science/r/mkr_artifact/Dockerfile) for Docker container version 25.0.1
-- Docker image based on Ubuntu __20.04__
+- Docker image based on Ubuntu 22.04

-Encrypted inference is both compute-intensive and memory-intensive.
-A computer with at least **400GB** of memory is required to perform artifact evaluation for our work.
+Encrypted inference is both compute- and memory-intensive.
+To perform artifact evaluation for our work, a machine with at least **400 GB** of memory is required.

 ## Repository Overview
-- **FHELIPE:** Directory for FHELIPE source code, patches and test cases and scripts.
+- **FHELIPE:** Contains the FHELIPE source code, patches, test cases, and related scripts.
-- **model:** Contains pre-trained ONNX models for MKR evaluation.
-- **raw_data:** Raw testing logs for reference.
-- **source:** Contains the source code for MKR.
+- **ace-compiler:** The source code for the ACE compiler with MKR support and the MKR test cases.
 - **scripts:** Scripts for building and running MKR and FHELIPE tests.
-- **Dockerfile:** File to create Docker image to perform all tests.
+- **Dockerfile:** Used to build the Docker image for running all tests.
 - **README.md:** This README file.

 ### 1. Preparing a DOCKER environment to Build and Test the MetaKernel

-It is recommended to pull the pre-built docker image __(opencc/mkr:latest)__ from Docker Hub:
+It is recommended to pull the pre-built docker image (opencc/ace:oopsla25) from Docker Hub:
 ```
 cd [YOUR_DIR_TO_DO_AE]
 mkdir -p mkr_ae_result
-docker pull opencc/mkr:latest
+docker pull opencc/ace:oopsla25
-docker run -it --name mkr -v "$(pwd)"/mkr_ae_result:/app/mkr_ae_result --privileged opencc/mkr:latest bash
+docker run -it --name mkr -v "$(pwd)"/mkr_ae_result:/app/mkr_ae_result --privileged opencc/ace:oopsla25 bash
 ```
-A local directory `mkr_ae_result` is created and mounted in the docker container to collect the generated figures and tables.
-The container will launch and automatically enters the `/app` directory:
+A local directory `mkr_ae_result` is created and mounted into the Docker container to collect the generated figures and tables.
+The container will launch and automatically enter the `/app` directory:
 ```
 root@xxxxxx:/app#
 ```

+*Note: The Docker image is about 9 GB and may take **several to dozens of minutes** to download depending on the network speed.*

-### 2. Building the MKR Compiler
+### 2. Building the ACE Compiler with MKR

-To build the MKR compiler, navigate to the `/app` directory within the container and run:
+To build the ACE compiler, navigate to the `/app` directory within the container and run:
 ```
 /app/scripts/build_cmplr.sh Release
 ```
 Upon successful completion, you will see:
 ```
 Info: build project succeeded.
-MKR compiler executable can be found in /app/mkr_cmplr/bin/fhe_cmplr
+FHE compiler executable can be found in /app//mkr_cmplr/bin/fhe_cmplr
 root@xxxxxx:/app#
 ```
-The MKR compiler will be built under `/app/release` and installed in the `/app/mkr_cmplr` directory.
+The ACE compiler will be built in the `/app/release` directory and installed to `/app/mkr_cmplr`.

+*Note: For the hardware environment outlined above, it will take **approximately 1 minutes** to build the ACE compiler with MKR.*

 ### 3. Running All MKR Tests

 In the `/app` directory of the container, run:
 ```
-python3 /app/scripts/mkr.py
+/app/scripts/mkr.sh
 ```

 This command will perform the following actions:
-  - Compile and run all MVM and Conv kernels listed in Table 3
+  - Apply MKR to compile and run all MVM and Conv kernels listed in **Table 3**
-  - Compile and run all DNN models listed in Table 7
+  - Apply MRK to Compile and run all DNN models listed in **Table 7**

-All pre-trained ONNX models utilized by the MKR compiler are located in the [*model*] directory.
+All ONNX models utilized by the ACE compiler are located in the `/app/model` directory.
+All MKR tests are implemented in `/app/ace-compiler/fhe-cmplr/rtlib/ant/dataset` directory.

 Upon successful completion, you will see:
 ```
-BLAHBLAH BLAH BLAH
+-------- Done --------
+MKR's log have be moved to /app/mkr_ae_result/mkr/
 root@xxxxxx:/app#
 ```